 - Screening test for cervical cancer.

-- Schedule first Pap smear after age 21 years old.
+- Schedule first Pap smear after age 21.

 - Please schedule your Pap smear exam when you are not menstruating.